On the Complexity of Best Arm Identification in Multi-Armed Bandit Models: Introduction

-The problem of best arm identification has been studied since the 1950s under the name 'ranking and identification problems'.
+The problem of best-arm identification has been studied since the 1950s under the name `ranking and identification problems'.
 The first advances on this topic are summarized in the monograph by \cite{Bechofer:al68} who consider the fixed-confidence setting and strategies based on uniform sampling.
 In the fixed confidence setting, \cite{Paulson:64} first introduces a sampling strategy based on eliminations for single best arm identification: the arms are successively discarded, the remaining arms being sampled uniformly.
-This idea was later used for example by \cite{Jennison:al84,MaronMoore:97} or by \cite{EvenDar:al06} in the context of bounded bandit models, in which each arm $\nu_a$ is a probability distribution on $[0,1]$. $m$ best arm identification with $m>1$ was considered for example by \cite{HeidrichMeisner:al09}, in the context of reinforcement learning. \cite{Shivaram:al12} later proposed the LUCB (for Lower and Upper Confidence Bounds) algorithm, whose sampling strategy is no longer based on eliminations, still for bounded bandit models.
+This idea was later used for example by \cite{Jennison:al84,MaronMoore:97} and by \cite{EvenDar:al06} in the context of bounded bandit models, in which each arm $\nu_a$ is a probability distribution on $[0,1]$. $m$ best arms identification with $m>1$ was considered for example by \cite{HeidrichMeisner:al09}, in the context of reinforcement learning. \cite{Shivaram:al12} later proposed {an algorithm that is no longer based on eliminations, called LUCB (for Lower and Upper Confidence Bounds) and still designed for bounded bandit models}.
 Bounded distributions are in fact particular examples of distributions with subgaussian tails, to which the proposed algorithms can be easily generalized.
-A relevant quantity introduced in the analysis of algorithms for bounded (or subgaussian) bandit models is the 'complexity term'
+A relevant quantity introduced in the analysis of algorithms for bounded (or subgaussian) bandit models is the `complexity term'

 The upper bound on the sample complexity of the LUCB algorithm of \cite{Shivaram:al12} implies in particular that $\kappa_{C}(\nu) \leq 292H(\nu)$.
 Some of the existing works on the fixed-confidence setting do not bound $\tau$ in expectation but rather show that $\bP_\nu(\hat{\cS}_m=\cS_m^*, \tau = O\left(H(\nu)\right))\geq 1- \delta$.
 These results are not directly comparable with the complexity $\kappa_C(\nu)$, although no significant gap is to be observed yet.